cassy-de/Restore-Switch-C64/README.md

     - Firmware:

-    - a manual reset WITHOUT switching Kernal can be performed by pressing the Restore key for 800 - 2000 ms, for feedback, LEDs are blinking "white" twice to indicate  800ms.
+    - a manual reset WITHOUT switching Kernal can be performed by holding the Restore key for 800 - 2000 ms, as a feedback, LEDs are blinking "white" twice to indicate  800ms.

     - during RESET procedure, LEDs are FlAsHiNg "white"